Project: Cog Moors WwTW, Pre and Post THP Buildings

 Contract Responsibilities: Design & Build Steelwork, Cladding, Mezzanine Floor, Fit Out

 Programme: 20 Weeks

-Welsh Water invested in excess of £50million to install an Advanced Anaerobic Digestion (AAD) plant, as part of an overall upgrade to the whole of the treatment works on the site.
-As one of the largest energy users in Wales, Welsh Water had looked at ways of generating electricity on their sites to lower their costs in maintaining a network of sewers, sewage treatment works and reservoirs, with the aim of becoming an energy neutral business.
-In order to achieve this further investment is needed in AAD, solar, hydro, wind and other renewable technologies.
+Welsh Water invested over £50 million to install an Advanced Anaerobic Digestion (AAD) plant as part of an overall upgrade to the treatment works on the site.
+As one of the largest energy users in Wales, Welsh Water had looked at ways of generating electricity on their sites to lower their costs in maintaining a network of sewers, sewage treatment works and reservoirs to become an energy-neutral business.
+To achieve this, further investment is needed in AAD, solar, hydro, wind and other renewable technologies.

-The Cog Moors AAD site will assist Welsh Water meeting its 100gGWh production of electrical renewable energy target for 2020.
-The AAD plant will enable the Cog Moors Wastewater treatment site to work self sufficiently and become a carbon neutral site.
+The Cog Moors AAD site will assist Welsh Water in meeting its 100gGWh production of electrical, renewable energy target for 2020.
+In addition, the AAD plant will enable the Cog Moors Wastewater treatment site to work self-sufficiently and become a carbon-neutral site.
 The new AAD facility will also enable more green (bio) gas to be recovered from the waste.

 Further challenges were provided midway through the contract when the Covid-19 pandemic occurred.
 Gallaway engaged closely with our client through the Covid-19 period of lockdown and worked as key workers to ensure the building was handed over with minimal delays caused by the pandemic.
-Following the lockdown Gallaway implemented detailed amended Risk Assessments and methods of working, over a two week period.
-The works were ready to remobilise in full accordance with the Government Guidelines and were awaiting confirmation of acceptance of the RAMS from our client, and letters confirming key worker status.
-Gallaway recommenced the works three weeks after lockdown fully in accordance with the new requirements through legislation.
+Following the lockdown, Gallaway implemented detailed amended Risk Assessments and methods of working over two weeks.
+The works were ready to remobilise in full accordance with the Government Guidelines.
+They were awaiting confirmation of acceptance of the RAMS from our client and letters confirming key worker status.
+Gallaway recommenced the works three weeks after the lockdown, fully following the new requirements through legislation.